kochm/wp-mendeley-plugin/readme.txt

 <h3>Thanks ...</h3>

-Thanks for contributions to Rhodri Cusack and Matthias Budde.
+Thanks for various contributions to Rhodri Cusack and Matthias Budde.

 Thanks for contributing to the CSL integration in V0.8 to Philipp Plagemann, Claudia Armbruster and Martin Wandtke.
 Thanks for contributing to the details display in V0.8.1 to Björn Trappe.